 As I said, you will definitely want to have a beverage ready when you sample the green onion dip!
 An IPA style beer is my go to option for something with a pretty good amount of spice like this.
 We have plenty of great IPAs made here in New England you can pour while you cheer on the 5 time champions! (sorry, couldn’t resist that plug!).

 If you do want to try wine with this dip, go with something with a bit of sweetness and spice, like a Gewürztraminer.
-Last night we enjoyed the spicy green onion dip with a glass of Moscato Giallo, a light Italian white wine with notes of white pepper, kiwi and honey.
-You could also try a sparkling wine, one that isn’t super dry.
+We have enjoyed the spicy green onion dip with a glass of Moscato Giallo, a light Italian white wine with notes of white pepper, kiwi and honey.

 Another strategy I’ve employed with a glass of Pinot in hand at a party is to take a bite or two of our spicy dip, then have a bite of cheese or something mild before you go back to the wine.
 I’m going to call that a wine pairing #protip, keeping with the football theme!